jecandone/JC-SWTOR-Tools/README.md

 **<h3>Node Groups to SWTOR Garment Shader</h3>**

-Since dyes get applied as node groups, this function adds node groups to an active object that has a ZG SWTOR Garment Shader.
-Intended to be able to quickly apply different dye colors.
+Since dyes get applied as node groups, this function adds node groups to an active object that has an existing ZG SWTOR Garment Shader without node groups created & connected.
+Intended to be able to quickly apply different dye colors to previously created SWTOR nodes.

 **<h3>Character Creation</h3>**